 Can I run Access Server on a Raspberry Pi?

-If you are looking for a small format cheap and energy frugal system to run Access Server on you may consider for example an entry system cheap Intel NUC system, or the MinnowBoard.
-There are dozens of projects out there with boards for development and tinkering that run on x86/x64 and are reasonably cheap.
+- Another x86/64 alternative to the Raspberry Pi is the MinnowBoard.
+There are dozens of projects out there with boards for development and tinkering that run on x86/x64 and that are reasonably inexpensive.